Essen, Belgium: Prehistory

 Archaeological evidence suggests that the area around Essen has been inhabited since prehistoric times.
 Finds from four different sites indicate that around 8,500 years ago, nomadic tribes roamed the region, making tools like flint arrowheads.
 However, the limited number of sites makes it difficult to draw broader conclusions.

 Abbey of Tongerlo

 In 1159, Berner van Rijsbergen granted Essen as an allod to Tongerlo Abbey.
 However, the abbey had to share her lordship rights with the Dukes of Brabant.
 Essen, along with Kalmthout and Huijbergen, formed one seigniory under the abbey's rule until the French Revolution.

 Lootings

-Essen was sacked twice, first by Maarten van Rossum's troops in 1542 and then by Marshal Armand de Gontaut’s, Baron of Biron forces in 1583.
+Essen was sacked twice, first by Maarten van Rossum's troops in 1542 and then by forces of Marshal Armand de Gontaut, Baron of Biron, in 1583.

 Border community and coat of arms

 After gaining independence in 1795, Essen adopted the coat of arms of Prelate Hermans, the last abbot of Tongerlo.
 The symbols on the coat of arms—two ox heads and a lamb—reflect both the town's agricultural heritage and its virtues of steadfastness and patience.
 In 1802, Essen became an independent parish, having previously been part of the parish of Nispen.